Black Hairy Tongue

 • Trigeminal Neuralgia

-Medications (generally encompassing antibotics and psychotropics) that have been reported to cause black hairy tongue are as follows:
+Medications (generally encompassing antibiotics and psychotropics) that have been reported to cause black hairy tongue are as follows:

 Treatment is geared towards FIRST avoiding any precipitating triggers and/or medications listed above as well as manual debridement.
-In particular, remind patients to avoid chemical mouthwash of any kind like listerine or scope as well as use a bland, SLS-free toothpaste (ie, CloSYS).
+In particular, remind patients to avoid chemical mouthwash of any kind like listerine or scope as well as use a bland, SLS-free and fluoride-free toothpaste (ie, Tom's).

 Second-line treatments are anecdotal with no single treatment proven to reliably cure/reverse black hairy tongue.
 These include: